apichery/api-challenge/README.md

 ## Game API

-This repository contains the source code of an small game similar to [Top Trumps card games](https://en.wikipedia.org/wiki/Top_Trumps).
+This repository contains the source code of a small game similar to [Top Trumps card games](https://en.wikipedia.org/wiki/Top_Trumps).
 As a player, you can register and get a starter deck of cards.
 Each card represents a hero from the Marvel universe and has 4 characteristics: strength, skill, size, and popularity.

 ![Batman](https://github.com/dataiku/api-challenge/blob/master/resources/batman.png) | Batman